Kimberly Mullen

 Small doctor offices benefit the most from cloud-based EMR software technology since minimum to no upfront cost or maintenance is required and accessing the EHR Software is possible from any location given the availability of internet access.
 This type of EMR software is also device dependent in most cases and can be accessed using devices such as Smartphones (Android & iOS), iPhones, iPads, laptops, and desktop computers.
 The move to the public cloud for healthcare is vital in the current changing landscape.
 For practices that do not adopt new cloud services, the old inferior feature-set coupled with the higher prices will hinder the business dramatically.
 This gulf between the old software and the new cloud-based software will only grow more exponentially as time goes on.

-Apple dominates the digital device and computer market in the US today, so it's no surprise that many providers are specifically looking for their EMR Software vendor to support Mac operating system (Mac EMR Software).
+Apple dominates the digital device and computer market in the US today, so it is no surprise that many providers are specifically looking for their EMR Software vendor to support Mac operating system (Mac EMR Software).
 Not all vendors today work on Mac device, so looking for a vendor with native support for Mac devices is essential to ensure that the software performs on existing hardware at the practice and does not require more investment in computer systems.

 This is the most significant requirement for most software buyers today as the software must comply with the standards and guidelines set by the Office of the National Coordinator (ONC).
 Online repository details all software vendors and details related to their respective compliance with the measures set by the ONC-ATCB (Click here).
 Software that complies with these standards have undergone rigorous testing and confirmed at a benchmark level defined by the federal body.
 The software testing done during this exercise checks all areas of the EMR Software system from Patient Portal access to the way the EHR Software communicates with other programs and entities like labs, Pharmacies (via e-Rx), hospitals, HIEs etc.